varunnavie/quiz-app/README.md

-# QuizMaster AI — Backend Developer Assignment
+# QuizMaster AI — Backend

 A fully deployed REST API for an AI-powered quiz platform built with Django, Django REST Framework, and PostgreSQL.